krzysztof-cywinski/pilotord-kit-onboarding/TPFtAccessControl.md

 ## TPFtAccessControl

-_Smart Contract_ responsável pela camada de controle de acesso para as operações envolvendo Título Público Federal tokenizado (TPFt).
+_Smart Contract_ responsible for the access control layer for operations involving tokenized Federal Public Title (TPFt).

-Suas principais funcionalidades são:
+Its main features are:
-- Determinar quais carteiras podem criar e emitir TPFt,
+- Determine which wallets can create and issue TPFt,
-- Controlar quais carteiras tem acesso as operações envolvendo TPFt.
+- Control which wallets have access to operations involving TPFt.

 ### MINTER_ROLE